imehr/toolweaver/README.md

 # ToolWeaver

-An intelligent framework for weaving AI-powered tools within Cursor IDE.
+An intelligent framework for weaving AI-powered tools within Cursor IDE, designed to seamlessly integrate with Cursor's Agent mode.
 This framework enables automatic tool creation, documentation, and management with a focus on modularity and maintainability.
+When running in Agent mode, Cursor can dynamically leverage ToolWeaver to create and utilize custom tools needed to complete complex tasks - from data processing to API integrations to code generation.

+The framework empowers Cursor Agent to analyze tasks, identify required tooling capabilities, and automatically create, test and document the necessary tools.
+This creates a self-expanding ecosystem where new tools are generated on-demand based on the Agent's needs while maintaining high standards for documentation, testing and maintainability.

 **Author:** Mehran Mozaffari